tim-patterson/clortho/docs/BLOCK_FORMAT.md

 value_length: varint,
 key: bytes,
 value: bytes,
-shard_hash: u16,
+timestamp: u64,
 r1:
 key_length: varint,
 ...
 ```

-However to stop us walking off the end we'll place `[0,0,0,0]`
+However to stop us walking off the end we'll place `[0,0,0,0,0,0,0,0,0,0,0]`
-This could be interpreted as key_length = 0, value_length = 0, shard_hash = 0.
+This could be interpreted as key_length = 0, value_length = 0, timestamp = 0.
-One 0/null should be enough in theory but for the cost of 3 extra bytes it might
+This allows a reader to read the whole record without the early break if
-allow simpler code.
+that simpifies any implementations

 ### B+Tree Section
 This section contains a bunch of btree pages.